Kong/docs.konghq.com/app/_src/gateway/plugin-development/get-started/testing.md

 you can follow the [manual installation instructions](https://github.com/Kong/kong-pongo?tab=readme-ov-file#installation) instead.

-If you already have Pongo intalled, you can skip to the next step or run the install script to update Pongo to the latest version.
+If you already have Pongo installed, you can skip to the next step or run the install script to update Pongo to the latest version.

 Run the following to install / update Pongo: